solo-io/gloo/projects/rbac-validating-webhook/README.md

 To install with multicluster RBAC enabled, install Gloo Federation with the helm value `enableMultiClusterRbac=true`.

-Once you see the `rbac-validating-webhook-gloo-fed` pod up and running, the Kubernetes Validating Webhook is registered.
+Once you see the `rbac-validating-webhook` pod up and running, the Kubernetes Validating Webhook is registered.
 Without any permissions applied by default, running:
 ```shell script